 We recommend having SpamSieve move your spam messages to Mail's special Junk mailbox and configuring Mail so that the messages in this mailbox are stored on the mail server.
-Mail normally does this automatically, but you can check its preferences to be sure that it is set up to do this.
+Mail normally does this automatically, but you can check its settings to be sure that it is set up to do this.

-- On macOS 10.12 and later, go to Preferences ▷ Accounts ▷ Mailbox Behaviors (sometimes also called Special Mailboxes).
-Next to Junk Mailbox, choose the junk or spam mailbox that's inside your account (not the one under On My Mac). - On macOS 10.11 and earlier, there is no way to see which mailbox Mail is using as the special Junk mailbox.
+- On macOS 10.12 and later, go to Settings ▷ Accounts ▷ Mailbox Behaviors (sometimes also called Special Mailboxes). - For an IMAP or Gmail account, next to Junk Mailbox, choose the junk or spam mailbox that's inside your account (not the one under On My Mac).
+If there are multiple such mailboxes, choose the one that your server junk filter is moving spam messages to.
+For a Gmail account, this is [Gmail]/Spam. - For an Exchange account, make sure that Store junk messages on the server is checked. - On macOS 10.11 and earlier, there is no way to see which mailbox Mail is using as the special Junk mailbox.
 You can try creating a new Junk or Spam mailbox in your server account and then select it and choose Mailbox ▷ Use This Mailbox As ▷ Junk Mailbox.
 When you do this, the previously selected Junk Mailbox will become visible as a regular mailbox.
 You can either use Use This Mailbox As to go back to that mailbox (if it's on the server) or keep using the new mailbox that you had created.